best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 - additional tests that should be implemented (do the tests effectively assure that it  works correctly?)
 - code style improvements (could the code be written more clearly?)

-Your suggestions should be tailored to the code that you are reviewing.
+Tailor your suggestions to the code that you are reviewing.
 Be critical and clear, but not mean.
 Ask questions and set actions.

 ```

-Internal review should be carried out regularly within the development team.
+Carry out internal review regularly within the development team.
 Reviewing code written by those with more and less experience than you is beneficial for both reviewer and developer.
-Similar questions can be asked from both perspectives, for the reviewer to get a good understanding of the approach and decisions behind the analysis.
+You can ask similar questions from both perspectives, for the reviewer to get a good understanding of the approach and decisions behind the analysis.

 ## Give timely feedback

-It's important that feedback is provided in good time, so that the review process does not hold up development of the code
+Provide feedback in good time so the review process does not hold up development of the code
 and that issues can be addressed before more code is written using the same practices.

 We strongly recommend applying pair programming for code review, as the most timely and practical method.
-However, a separate review process may be necessary when multiple developers are not available to work at the same time.
+However, you may find a separate review process necessary when multiple developers are not available to work at the same time.

 ### Review through pair programming